Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 **Initial State** has empty stacks, uninitialized program, PC set to zero, and *run limit* set to 10,000.

-**Program** is a sequence of opcodes and associated data, encoded as bytecode.
+**Program** is a sequence of instructions, encoded as bytecode.

 **PC** is a 32-bit unsigned integer used as a pointer to an opcode within a program.

 **Data Stack** and **Alt Stack** are stacks of binary strings.

 **Run Limit** is a built-in 64-bit integer specifying remaining total cost of execution.
 Run limit is decreased by the cost of each instruction and also affected by data added to and removed from the data stack and alt stack.
 Every byte added to either stack costs 1 unit, and every byte removed from either stack refunds 1 unit.
-(This includes explicit additions and removals by stack-manipulating opcodes such as PUSHDATA and DROP, and also implicit additions and removals as when other opcodes consume arguments and produce results.)
+(This includes explicit additions and removals by stack-manipulating instructions such as PUSHDATA and DROP, and also implicit additions and removals as when other instructions consume arguments and produce results.)

 **Execution Context** is either a [block context](#block-context) or [transaction context](#transaction-context).